Kosi-N/Kosi-N-portfolio/README.md

 # E-commerce: H+ Sport Sales insights

-### The goal of this project is to investigate the sales performance at H+sport in order to create recommendations on budget allocation for future marketing campaigns.
+### The goal of this project is to investigate the sales performance at H+sport company to uncover key inghts and provide  strategic recommendations for future marketing campaigns.

 ## Table of contents
 - [Project overview](#project-overview)